Stocks drop on inflation data, head for worst week of year

 Tech and high-growth stocks once again took the brunt of the pressure.
 Investments seen as the most expensive, riskiest or making their investors wait the longest for big growth are among the most vulnerable to higher rates.

-Apple, Microsoft, Amazon and Tesla all fell at least 1.8% and were the heaviest weights on the S&P 500 because their immense size gives them more sway on the index.
+Apple, Microsoft, Amazon and Tesla all fell more than 2% and were the heaviest weights on the S&P 500 because their immense size gives them more sway on the index.

 Japan's Nikkei 225 was an outlier, rising 1.3%.
 The nominee to head the country's central bank, economist Kazuo Ueda, told lawmakers he favors keeping Japan's benchmark interest rate near zero to ensure stable growth.
 That's despite Japan reporting its core consumer price index, excluding volatile fresh foods, rose the most in 41 years in January.